lsymds/hetznercloud-py/README.md

 iso_action.wait_until_status_is(ACTION_STATUS_SUCCESS)
 ```

-This method throws a `HetznerInvalidParameterException` if you pass in an invalid `iso` value.

 #### Change reverse DNS

 To change the reverse DNS record associated with the server, call the `change_reverse_dns_entry()` method on the